MicrosoftDocs/iis-docs/iis/troubleshoot/using-failed-request-tracing/troubleshoot-with-failed-request-tracing.md

 title: "Troubleshoot with Failed Request Tracing | Microsoft Docs"
 author: rick-anderson
 description: "When running PHP, it is sometimes not possible to inspect an error page to diagnose an error condition.
-This can happen if: You do not know which URL is expe..." ms.author: aspnetcontent
+This can happen if: You do not know which URL is expe..." ms.author: iiscontent
-manager: wpickett
+manager: soshir
 ms.date: 11/15/2009
 ms.topic: article
 ms.assetid:
-ms.technology: dotnet-webforms
+ms.technology: iis-troubleshoot
-ms.prod: .net-framework
+ms.prod: iis
 msc.legacyurl: /learn/troubleshoot/using-failed-request-tracing/troubleshoot-with-failed-request-tracing
 msc.type: authoredcontent
 ---